 Each groupset provider offers multiple mechanical and electronic options with different names and operating procedures.
 In the electronic shifting variants, Campagnolo has 'EPS' which stands for 'Electronic Power Shift', Shimano has 'Di2' which stands for 'Digital Integrated Intelligence', and SRAM have 'eTap', which stands for 'electronic tap'.
 Campagnolo and Shimano both use wires that actuate the front and rear derailleur via the trigger at the shifters.
 SRAM eTap is the first wireless groupset using a proprietary protocol called Airea working in a similar way to ANT+ or Bluetooth to communicate between the shifters and derailleurs.

 Mechanical shifting works via cables that are attached to the shifters, and run via the frame (internally or externally) to the front and rear derailleurs.
-Moving the shift lever pulls or releases the cables which then activates the derailleurs to either shift up or down.
-The benefits of mechanical shifting include; weight reduction with no battery or junction boxes required, less expensive and provides a more 'natural' feel.
-The downsides of mechanical shifting include; shifting not as flawless as it relies on the cables to be in perfect working order, frames with long sections and acute angles can make installing cables difficult, frames with acute angles can also decrease braking performance because cables aren't optimally orientated and needs regular adjustment.
+Moving the shift lever pulls or releases the cables, which then activates the derailleurs to either shift up or down.
+The benefits of mechanical shifting are the weight reduction with no battery or junction boxes required, more cost-effective and provides a more 'natural' feel.
+The downsides of mechanical shifting are that the shifting is not as flawless as it relies on the cables to be in perfect working order, frames with long sections and acute angles can make installing cables difficult, frames with acute angles can also decrease braking performance because cables aren't optimally orientated, and the whole system needs regular adjustment.

 As mentioned, electronic shifting works via wires attached to the shifters and derailleurs that transfer a signal, or via wireless technology similar to boothtooth or ANT+ devices.
-The benefits of electronic shifting include; precise shifting, does not go out of set adjustment, easier shifting at the lever, two shift points via the use of satellite shifters, frame shape not an issue, programmable shifting and downloadable information on shifting habits and efficiency.
-The downside of electronic shifting includes; the system breaking down if batteries are not charged, increased price and generally heavier than mechanical versions.
+The benefits of electronic shifting are the precise shifting, the lack of deviation from the set adjustment, easier shifting at the lever, two shift points via the use of satellite shifters, frame shape is not an issue, programmable shifting, and downloadable information on shifting habits and efficiency.
+The downside of electronic shifting are the system breaking down if batteries are not charged, increased price and generally heavier than mechanical versions.

 Most of Shimano's groupsets are designed to work together (as long as they share the same number of gears), making it possible to mix componentry, although for optimal performance it's best to keep uniformity.